AnimeThemes/animethemes-api-docs/docs/wiki/artist/update/index.md

 The artist update endpoint updates an artist and returns the updated artist resource.

-For example, the `/artist/chiwa_saito?name=Chiwa+Saito` endpoint will update the Chiwa Saito artist name attribute and return the updated Chiwa Saito resource.
+For example, the `/artist/chiwa_saitou?name=Chiwa+Saito` endpoint will update the Chiwa Saitou artist name attribute and return the updated Chiwa Saitou resource.

 ## URL